HCMID/HCMID.github.io/tech/isidore/index.md

 - Inkscape for vector graphics
 - [MuseScore](https://musescore.org/)  for composing musical scores
 - Vagrant and VirtualBox for running virtual machines
+- rubygems and jekyll for developing and testing web sites written in markdown

 ### Client machines: the `classics` account ###